 Accordingly, in consultation with the

 Council of Priests, the archbishop has established the following guidelines and parameters to which parishes are to refer.
-The guidelines recognize the wide range of resources available to parishes, the diverse practices among clergy, and the varying cultural traditions of the communities the priests may be serving.
+The guidelines recognize the wide range of resources available to parishes, the diverse practices among priests, and the varying cultural traditions of the communities the priests may be serving.

 SUGGESTED SERVICE FEE